Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Lifestyle changes can help lower your risk for kidney disease.
+You can take steps to lower your risk for kidney disease:

 Diabetes is the leading cause of kidney disease.
-About 1 in 3 adults with diabetes has kidney disease, says the National Institute of Diabetes and Digestive and Kidney Diseases.
 Diabetic kidney disease (DKD) is also called chronic kidney disease (CKD) or diabetic nephropathy.

 Having diabetes for a longer time raises the chances that you will have kidney damage.
 If the damage continues, your kidneys could fail.
 People with kidney failure need either dialysis or a kidney transplant.